ValancedBreakfast/CharmReValance/ReadMe.md

 ### Weaversong

-- As vanilla, summons 3 weaverlings that deal 3 damage per hit.
+- As vanilla, summons 3 weaverlings that deal 2 damage per hit.
-- Weaverlings steal 1 soul from each enemy they strike.
+- Weaverlings steal 2 soul from each enemy they strike.
-- Synergy w/ Gathering Swarm: Increase number of weaverlings to 5 but reduce damage by 2
+- Synergy w/ Gathering Swarm: Increase number of weaverlings to 5 but reduce damage by 1
-- Synergy w/ Flukenest: Increase damage by 2
+- Synergy w/ Flukenest: Increase damage by 3 but reduces soul steal by 1
 - Synergy w/ Grubsong: Increase soul steal by 1 (down from 3 in vanilla)
 - Synergy w/ Carefree Melody: Increase damage and soul steal by 1 each

+# Version Change Log

+### 1.25.10.07

+- Local settings changed to global settings
+- Multiple damage ticker effects allowed per frame so overlapping damage tick effects don't interfere with each other
+- Increased dream nail hit box height by 40%
+- Move dream wielder + spell twister dream nail range increase synergy to just spell twister
+- Increased dreamshield notch cost back to 3
+- Removed dreamshield's overheal effective
+- Increased dreamshield reform time
+- Added synergy with dreamshield + dream wielder to reduce shield reform time
+- Fixed crystal hunter projectiles so they're blocked by dreamshield
+- Fixed flukenest + defender's crest volatile fluke cloud duration
+- Rebalanced volatile fluke to deal more damage with cloud than contact
+- Fury of the fallen now active under 50% hp instead of under 40%
+- Fury nail cooldown reduction increased to 0.1s from 0.08s
+- Glowing womb soul cost reduced to 20 from 24
+- Glowing womb + defender's crest + fury of the fallen cloud duration is reduced with increased damage rate
+- Grimmchild now causes dream nail to deal damage
+- Heavy blow + steady body nail cooldown reduction synergy increased to 0.1s (from 0.08s)
+- Added missing destructible objects to heavy blow's faster break times
+- Thorns of agony + flukenest now causes a spray of flukes when taking damage
+- Weaverlings deal less damage but steal more soul.
+Flukenest counters these changes, increasing damage and reducing soul gain